zack-bitcoin/amoveo/docs/contributions.md

-Thank you for your interest in Aeternity.
+Thank you for your interest.
-There are issues on the github that need taking care of: https://github.com/aeternity/testnet/issues Erlang is a rewarding language http://learnyousomeerlang.com/content You can help us plenty without learning Erlang, we have lots of javascript that needs to be written.
+There are issues on the github that need taking care of: https://github.com/zack-bitcoin/amoveo/issues Erlang is a rewarding language http://learnyousomeerlang.com/content You can help us plenty without learning Erlang, we have lots of javascript that needs to be written.
 If you have any questions about Aeternity or blockchain technology, feel free to email me: zack@aeternity.com